 Is the research methodology that you can apply to both large volumes of information and smaller samples.
 It is completely based on the purpose and timescale of research.

 Example: A researcher intends to perform research on how changes in specific regime have influence public relations with business.
 The researcher then has made a decision related to examining the statement of mission and marketing strategies of 20 organizations during the last five years of change in regime.

 Step 2: Collection of information and theory on content

-It is a step, where you need to create a social and historical context in which you have produce results.
-After that you need to collect facts about when and where the content was written, the name of the author, publisher, etc.
+It is a step, where you need to create a social and historical context in which you have produced results.
+After that, you need to collect facts about when and where the content was written, the name of the author, publisher, etc.

 You need to write a literature review on the topic and create a theoretical framework.
 As it is the tactics that will help you in getting guidance during analysis.
 This technique will help you in developing an understanding of real-life situations.

 Example: A researcher investigating gathering the facts related to politics and history of nation researchers need to search for related theory by conducting research.
 It is the tactics which will help you in developing understanding about the relationship between business and government.

 It is a step that mainly includes an examination of different components of material like words, paragraphs, sentences, and overall structure.
 After that, you need to relate all attributes, patterns, and themes that should be relevant to the research questions.

 After that, you need to analyze the material of wording and statements which represent the authoritarian and democratic political ideologies that involve the behaviour of people toward authority and liberal values.